adb014/nsf2x/README.md

    NSF2X
   * Information : Display all messages, can be rather verbose

-### Number of exceptions before giving up
+#### Number of exceptions before giving up
 This option concerns all conversion types.
 The possible options are
    * 1 : A single exception will cause NSF2X to stop.
 This is only useful while debugging
    * 10 : Ten exceptions are allowed before NSF2X stops
    * 100 : One hundred exceptions are allowed beofre NSF2X stops
    * Infinite : NSF2X will run until the end of the conversion regardless of the number of exceptions.

-### Always use external PST helper function
+#### Always use external PST helper function
 This options concerns conversion to PST format.
-The possible options are
+The possible options are :
   * Yes : The mail will all be stored to a temporary location and an external helper function will be called for the conversion of these EML files to the PST format.
 If you repeatly get the message "File does not exist error (259)" repeatedly from the MIMEConvertCDParts function, then this option can be used to avoid it.
-The downside of this option is that additional disk space if needed to store the temporary EML files.
+The downside of this option is that additional disk space is needed to store the temporary EML files.
   * No : If Outlook is the same bitness as NSF2X, then NSF2X will convert directly to the PST format.
 Otherwise an external helper function will be used.

 ### Enter the source path of the temporary location with the nsf-files